MattechLab/sops/docs/data-collection/data-collection_visuo.md

 - Indicate the participant that the scanning will soon start.
 - Wait for the participant confirmation and set the speaker off afterward.
 - Launch the AAhead_scout_64ch-head-coil protocol by pressing Continue.
 - Once the localizer is concluded, click on the image stack icon with left click and drag the image with a 1 onto the image viewer.
-That will open the interpolated localizer on the viewer.
+That will open the interpolated localizer on the viewer. <- Very good, but... when the scanner will upgrade, any pics taken during the scanning should be updated (and the scanner software version specified....
+Perhaps better stay general)
 - If the quality looks good, check the box stating Localizer looked ok.
 If not, re-acquire the localizer.

-### Acquire a High-Resolution Anatomical Image
+### Acquire a High-Resolution Anatomical Image -> I have the feeling these points below comes from Oscar's acquisition. can you please double check with our protocol's parameter?
+Thanks

 - Run the wip19_mprage_1iso_cs4p2 protocol by pressing Continue.
 ???+ quote "Anatomical image Acquisition"
     - While you are still running the MPRAGE sequence open the parameters of the sequence and ensure that:
     -	under Sequence ⤷ Part1, the shot per slice is 419.
 This is crucial so that so that the acquisition time is more and less 1 minute.
-    -	under Routine, TR and TE should be set at the minimum value. the shot per slice is 419.
+    -	under Routine, TR and TE should be set at the minimum value, the shot per slice is 419.
 This is crucial so that so that the acquisition time is more and less 1 minute.
     -	under Contrast ⤷ common, TR and TE should be set at the minimum value.
 The fat-water should be set as standard and the flip angle should be set to 5 degree.
     -	under Contrast ⤷ filter, click on the three dots and tick the “unfiltered images”.
     -	under System ⤷ coils, select the coils HC3, HC5, HC4, HC6, HC7.